pocomane/brewed-in-the-apocalypse/bita.md

-is automatically successful, and the scenarist agrees on this, let em continue: normally should be the scenarist to tell how the action was successful (with a __Describe the scene__, as we will see soon), but for such cases probably the protagonist alredy added all what was needed.
+is automatically successful, and the scenarist agrees on this, let em continue: normally should be the scenarist to tell how the action was successful (with a __Describe the scene__, as we will see soon), but for such cases probably the protagonist already added all what was needed.

 ```
 Bob: Bart takes the glass and drink a sip of water.